 These suggestions may help reduce your risk of developing osteoporosis or experiencing broken bones:

 - Avoid excessive alcohol.
-Consuming more than one alcoholic drink a day may decrease bone formation and reduce your body’s ability to absorb calcium.
-Being under the influence also can increase your risk of falling.
+Consuming more than one alcoholic drink a day may decrease bone formation and reduce the body’s ability to absorb calcium.
+Being under the influence also can increase the risk of falling.

 - Prevent falls.
-Wear low-heeled shoes with nonslip soles and check your house for electrical cords, area rugs and slippery surfaces that might cause you to trip or fall.
+Wear low-heeled shoes with non-slip soles and check the house for hazards that might cause you to trip or fall.
 Keep rooms brightly lit, install grab bars just inside and outside your shower door, and make sure you can get in and out of your bed easily.

 For both men and women, the most widely prescribed osteoporosis medications are bisphosphonates.
 Examples include: